Permit for IJmuiden Ver Wind Farm Site Gamma-A

 Location of the IJmuiden Ver Gamma-A site

-Which areas is involved?
+Which areas are involved?

 IJmuiden Ver Site Gamma-A is located in the North Sea, approximately 53 km off the west coast of the Netherlands.
 The site covers an area of 129 km² and provides space for a one GW offshore wind farm.